1. Critical Incident

 Disadvantaged Children

-BBC Children in Need - emergency essentials programme is for children and young people who are facing exceptionally difficult circumstances.
+BBC Children in Need - Emergency Essentials Programme is for children and young people up to the age of 17 who are facing exceptionally difficult circumstances.
 It funds critical items such as clothing and bedding.

 Educational Projects